 Accessibility benefits everyone and gives us the opportunity to provide multi-modal learning environments.
 The way faculty share inclusive content can have a significant impact on the availability of the learning material to all their students.

-Ally will automatically place colored gauges next to your course content.
-These represent the Accessibility Score of the item.
+Ally automatically places colored gauges next to your course content.
+These represent the Accessibility Score of each item.
 Remember, these gauges will not be visible to students.
-Clicking on the gauge will take you to the Instructor Feedback panel.
+Clicking the gauges will take you to the Instructor Feedback panel.

 The accessibility score screen shows the level of accessibility, the file's accessibility issues (highlighting the most important accessibility issue) with an explanation of how the issue affects inclusive learning, and detailed steps on how to fix the issue.

-Detailed how-to documents and links to training sessions can be found on the Ally for LMS page.
+Detailed how-to documents can be found on the training page.